nielsbasjes/logparser/README.md

 The 'name' is the "breadbrumb" towards the point in the tree where this is located.

 A 'Dissector' is a class that can cut a specific type (format) into a bunch of new parts that each extend the base name and have their own type.
-Because internal parser is constructed at the start of running a parser this tree has some dynamic properties.
+Because an internal parser is constructed at the start of running a parser this tree has some dynamic properties.
 To start only the tree is constructed for the elements actually requested.
 This is done to avoid 'dissecting' something that is not wanted.
 So the parser will have a different structure depending on the requested output.